tamelabe/PostgreSQL_bootcamp/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please make a select statement which returns the person name , person age from the city ‘Kazan’ and gender is ‘female’.
-Yep, and please add ordering clause by person name.
+Please make a select statement which returns names , ages for all womens from the city ‘Kazan’.
+Yep, and please sort result by name.

 ## Chapter VI
 ## Exercise 02 - First steps into SQL world